jima80525/jima_codes_blog/published/bad_functor.md

 There are lots of reasons why code ends up like this, but the biggest one, in my opinion, is not having a strong code review culture where decisions like this are questioned.

 What do you think of this code?
 Am I completely missing the mark?

+## Update

+A different former-coworker read this and pointed out that I missed the ball by not including C++'s `lambda` functionality for this problem.
+I've used lambdas in other languages, but my C++ was always limited to pre-C++11 before this, so the syntax was new to me.
+Here's what the same function looks like with a lambda:

+[cpp]
+string lambdaGetPreset(const string& preset, PresetMap& myMap) {
+    auto it = find_if(myMap.begin(), myMap.end(),
+            [preset] (const pair<string, string>& ptz) {
+                return preset == ptz.second;
+            });
+    if (it != myMap.end()) {
+        return it->first;
+    }
+    return "";
+}
+[/cpp]

+I'll admit it still looks a bit odd to me, but that's mainly due to the lambda syntax being new.
+I suspect once I get used to it, this will seem more reasonable to me.
+I certainly wouldn't be thinking about changing it to make it more readable as I was with the original.

+Thanks to Erik for pointing out lambdas!